linkedweb/auth-site/README.md

 - in the frontend/client folder, run: npm build
 - in the frontend folder, run: npm install
 - in the frontend folder, run: npm start
+- in the browser navigate to (Production): http://localhost:5000
+- optionally you can also navigate into fronend/client, then run: npm start
+  - then from there in the browser navigate to (Development): http://localhost:3000